antoineallard/networkspapers/README.md

 ## New articles in Network Science

-Semi-automatically curated list of new publications in Network Science.
+The Twtitter account [@networkspapers](https://twitter.com/networkspapers) is a semi-automatically curated list of new publications in Network Science.

 ### Journals followed